SantiagoRR2004/WebSemantica/practica6/README.md

 ## [prop/direct-normalized](./queries/q8.sparql)

-This tries to get from all services that are linked in DBpedia, the triples that the authors are subject or object.
+This tries to get from all services that are linked in Wikidata, the triples that the authors are subject or object.
 Most of the domains fail, but a few add new triples.